Over 40 Years of Innovation and Transformation

 Today, tax-payer money is used to provide much-needed community health services.
 Although there isn’t profit in providing health classes for seniors or in helping the communities underinsured connect with preventive and emergency care, because Hunt County is part of the community, we have a responsibility to provide these services regardless of their profitability.

 The District is governed by nine publicly elected board members, whose duty is to set policies and establish goals for Hunt Regional Healthcare facilities throughout the region.

 Today, Hunt Memorial Hospital District is known to its patients, employees, and community supporters as Hunt Regional Healthcare and has grown to offer a wide array of services using state-of-the-art technology at multiple locations throughout Northeast Texas, including facilities in Commerce, Emory, Rockwall, Royse City, and Quinlan.

 To truly understand what Hunt Regional is today, you must first understand what Hunt Regional once was.
 Let’s take a look back at the history of our innovative health system.

 - 1967 – The Greenville Hospital Authority is approved by voters for the purpose of constructing a modern new hospital in the city.

-- 1981 – Hunt County voters opt to expand the district county-wide to better serve health needs of residents in the area.
-The new district, renamed Hunt Memorial Hospital District, came under the management of an elected nine member board from the four county precincts and one at-large representative.
+- 1981 – Hunt County voters opt to expand the district county-wide to better serve the health needs of residents in the area.
+The new district renamed Hunt Memorial Hospital District, came under the management of an elected nine-member board from the four-county precincts and one at-large representative.